QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-10-publishing-repository.md

-To make your repository listed as default repository, please fork this Github project [QGIS official resource repository](https://github .com/anitagraser/QGIS-style-repo-dummy), update the ```directory.csv``` file and make a pull request to the upstream project.
-If you are not comfortable doing this or you don't have Github account, please email me (akbargumbira (at)gmail.com) and tell me the detail of your repository.
+To make your repository listed as default repository, please fork this Github project [QGIS official resource repository](https://github .com/qgis/QGIS-Resources), update the ```directory.csv``` file and make a pull request to the upstream project.
+If you are not comfortable doing this or you don't have Github account, please email me (akbargumbira(at)gmail.com) and tell me the detail of your repository.